spectraldoy/music-transformer/README.md

 ```

 ## Preprocess MIDI Data
 Most sequence models require a general upper limit on the length of the sequences being model, it being too computationally or memory expensive to handle longer sequences.
-So, suppose you have a directory of MIDI files at `.../datapath/` (for instance, the [MAESTRO Dataset](https://magenta.tensorflow.org/datasets/maestro)), and would like to convert these files into an event vocabulary that can be trained on, cut these sequences to be less than or equal to an approximate maximum length, `lth`, and store this processed data in a single PyTorch tensor (for use with `torch.utils.data.TensorDataset`) at `.../processed_data.pt`.
+So, suppose you have a directory of MIDI files at `.../datapath/` (for instance, any of the folders in the [MAESTRO Dataset](https://magenta.tensorflow.org/datasets/maestro)), and would like to convert these files into an event vocabulary that can be trained on, cut these sequences to be less than or equal to an approximate maximum length, `lth`, and store this processed data in a single PyTorch tensor (for use with `torch.utils.data.TensorDataset`) at `.../processed_data.pt`.
 Running the `preprocessing.py` script as follows:
 ```shell
 python preprocessing.py .../datapath/ .../processed_data.pt lth
 ```